theonetrade/backtest-kit/docs/classes/PersistPartialUtils.md

 getPartialStorage: any
 ```

+Memoized factory creating one IPersistPartialInstance per (symbol, strategy, exchange) triple.
+Each signal's partial data is stored under its own signalId within the instance.

 ### readPartialData

 ```ts
 readPartialData: (symbol: string, strategyName: string, signalId: string, exchangeName: string) => Promise<PartialData>
 ```

-Reads persisted partial data for a symbol and strategy.
+Reads partial data for the given context and signalId.

-Called by ClientPartial.waitForInit() to restore state.
-Returns empty object if no partial data exists.
+Lazily initializes the instance on first access.

 ### writePartialData